tair-opensource/TairHash/README.md

 ### The main features：

-- Field supports setting expire and version
+- Field supports setting expiration and version
-- Support efficient active expire and passivity expire for field
+- Support efficient active expiration (SORT mode and SCAN mode) and passivity expiration for field
-- The cmd is similar to the native hash data type
+- The cmd is similar to the redis hash
-- Support redis swapdb, rename, move and copy command
+- Very low memory consumption, no memory copy in the index

-## Active expire
+## Active expiration
 ### SORT_MODE：
 ![avatar](imgs/tairhash_index.png)
 - Use a two-level sort index, the first level sorts the main key of tairhash, and the second level sorts the fields inside each tairhash